Does Amcache record DLLs?

 Where-Object { $_.Name -like '*.dll' } |

-Select-Object FullPath, Hash, KeyLastWriteTimestamp, Publisher
+Select FullPath, Hash, KeyLastWriteTimestamp, Publisher

 Per-process DLL loads vs Amcache DLL records#

-These are very different signals:
+These are very different signals.
+Do not conflate them.

 Amcache DLL record Sysmon 7 (Image Loaded)

-Frequency ~Daily Real-time
+Frequency Roughly daily Real-time

-Records process context?
-No Yes
+Records process context No Yes

-Records load time?
-Inventory time only Load time per process
+Records load time Inventory time only Load time per process

-Cross-process visibility?
-No Yes — per process
+Cross-process visibility No Yes

 DLL-side attacks Amcache catches#

-What Amcache doesn't catch#
+What Amcache won't catch#

 Related posts